ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * TRL update pertaining to a requester: an update to the TRL through which token hashes pertaining to that requester have been added to the TRL or removed from the TRL.

+* Full query: a type of query to the TRL, where the AS returns the token hashes of the revoked access tokens currently in the TRL and pertaining to the requester.
+Further details are specified in {{sec-trl-endpoint}} and {{ssec-trl-full-query}}.

+* Diff query: a type of query to the TRL, where the AS returns a list of diff entries, each related to one update occurred to the TRL and containing a set of token hashes pertaining to the requester.
+Further details are specified in {{sec-trl-endpoint}} and {{ssec-trl-diff-query}}.

 Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}.
 Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

 In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 For example, {e'full_set': \[\], e'cursor': 3} stands for {0: \[\], 2: 3}.